Nuclear Norm Regularized Estimation of Panel Regression Models: Introduction

 The paper is organized as follows.
-Section~\ref{sec:Motivation} provides theoretical motivations of nuclear regularization over the conventional rank restriction.
+Section~\ref{sec:Motivation} discusses theoretical motivations for employing nuclear norm regularization instead conventional rank restrictions.
 In Section~\ref{sec:Consistency} we derive consistency results on $\widehat{\beta}_{\psi}$ and $\widehat{\beta}_{*}$.
-Section~\ref{sec:post estimation} shows how to use these two estimators as a preliminary estimator to construct an estimator through iterations that achieves asymptotic equivalence to the fixed effect estimator.
-Section~\ref{sec:MC} investigates finite sample properties of the estimators.
-In Section~\ref{sec:Nonlinear} we briefly discuss extensions to nonlinear panel models with interactive fixed effects, and Section~\ref{sec:conc} concludes the paper.
+Section~\ref{sec:post estimation} shows how to use these two estimates as a preliminary step to construct an estimator through iterations that achieves asymptotic equivalence to the fixed effect estimator.
+Section~\ref{sec:MC} investigates finite sample properties via simulations, and Section~\ref{sec:conc} concludes the paper.
 All technical derivations and proofs are presented in the appendix or supplementary appendix.